Role of interlayer shear phonons on lattice symmetry switching in the transition metal dichalcogenide WTe$_{2}$

 This study demonstrates that coherent control of the shear phonon amplitude can suppress its effect, isolating the impact of electronic excitation.
 We find that inversion-symmetry changes in the crystal structure mainly result from electronic excitation, i.e., incoherent PIPT \cite{KOSHIHARA20221}.
-Although previous attempts have used coherent shear phonons to induce structural transitions, we successfully decouple shear phonon motion from the T$_{d}$-to-1T$^{\prime}$ phase switch in WTe$_{2}$ through destructive excitation.
-Since the TR-SHG technique is not a method that directly measures lattice displacement, in particular, atomic motions during this early time window (several picoseconds), it will be important to examine the present results using direct methods such as ultrafast electron diffraction \cite{Zong2021PRL,sie2019ultrafast} and time-resolved x-ray diffraction \cite{Lindenberg2000PRL,Tinten2003Bi}, which can measure the lattice displacement associated with the shear phonon.
+In classical (incoherent) PIPT, a new phase emerges due to energy relaxation of electronic excited states, which refers to electron-phonon scattering process (phonon emission).
+The time constant for this incoherent emission will be on order of the phonon period, i.e., $\sim$4 ps for the shear mode, which is longer than the initial suppression of SHG signal ($\sim$1-2 ps).
+Thus, the incoherent PIPT will be promoted by incoherent emission of other high-frequency phonons.
+Although previous attempts have used coherent shear phonons to induce structural transitions, we successfully decouple shear phonon motion from the $T_{d}$-to-1$T^{\prime}$ phase switch in WTe$_{2}$ through destructive excitation after the arrival of the second pump pulse ($\geq$10 ps).
+Since the TR-SHG technique is not a method that directly measures lattice displacement, in particular, atomic motions during this early time window (a few picoseconds), it will be important to examine the present results using direct methods such as ultrafast electron diffraction \cite{Zong2021PRL,sie2019ultrafast} and time-resolved x-ray diffraction \cite{Lindenberg2000PRL,Tinten2003Bi}, which can measure the lattice displacement associated with the shear phonon.
 Even though, our findings pave the way for the investigation of phase transitions in other 2D materials, such as MoTe$_{2}$, using constructive and destructive excitation of coherent shear phonons under electronic excitation.